MarcosTulioSDLV/Security-Jwt-Method1/README.md

 I developed a Rest API to manage products, providing CRUD (Create, Read, Update and Delete) operations.
 The API was built using **Spring Boot and Java, Mysql as the Database, Spring Security and JWT tokens for authentication control**.
-This API enables the storage of product information, including product code, name, section, price, etc. Additionally, it supports the storage of user information, including usernames and passwords.
+This API enables the storage of product information, including product code, name, section, price, etc. Additionally, it supports the storage of user information, including username and password.

 ## Authentication
 The API uses Spring Security for authentication control.
 The following roles are available: